 The idea behind the project is to provide a locker room for homeless women, a secure place to store their personal belongings in.
 In addition to providing secure storage, the Locker Room will provide a safe space for women who are homeless to find a community to interact with and help address life’s challenges.
 Empower the women to gain control over and take responsibility for their own life and situation.

-Blossom Project is in the process of securing funding and working with City of San Francisco and other organizations to find an appropriate location for the project.
+Blossom Project is in the process of securing funding and working with the City of San Francisco and other organizations to find an appropriate location for the project.

 Feel free to reach out to Tine Christensen and her team if you would like to volunteer or get your company involved in supporting homeless women in the Bay Area.